jiteshcelsys/Typescript/README.md

 #  Typescript(GroceryList)
-This is the basic project in Typescript where I have made one input box . if the user try to click the submit button after entering the content in the input the data is added to list box.
+The data is added to the list box if the user clicks the submit button after entering the content in the input box.

 ## Tools Required